 As one of the absolute highlights of my second trip to Patagonia, hiking the Torres del Paine Circuit was an incredible introduction to the fierce wilderness yet surreal beauty of the Chilean half of this region.

-This list of 14 essentials to know before you hike will make the experience far easier to plan and signficantly more enjoyable when you get there.
+This list of 14 essentials to know before you hike will make the experience far easier to plan and significantly more enjoyable when you get there.

-Hiking the Torres del Paine Circuit is no walk in the park
+1. Hiking the O Circuit is no walk in the park

 Add in the fact that you’ll be passing through what can only be described as sensational scenery and the challenge of hiking the Circuit in Torres del Paine is 100% worth it.